 Taxis are also available in Chiang Mai, but at other smaller airports you'll need to start your adventure as soon as your flight to Thailand arrives.
 Local buses, tuk tuks (three-wheeled vehicles) and songthaew, which are often called minivans, are the main modes of travel in these other destinations.
 As Thailand is a popular country for backpacking and budget travel you'll be on a well-worn route and there should be plenty of advice on the internet on how to get to your particular hotel, village or beach.

 If you're feeling brave, hiring a car is an option available all over the country.
 Be warned though that the Thai people don't follow many of the rules we adhere to in the UK, so there will be a very steep learning curve.
 Some things that will help are avoiding rush hours, sticking to a slow pace if you're worried and being very vigilant!

 Thailand has accommodation choices to suit every budget so it's easy to plan your dream holiday once you book your flight to Thailand.
 Luxurious offerings are easy to find all over the country with golf and spa resorts gaining ever-increasing popularity.
-We can't see this trend changing in 2013 and 2014, as Thailand does luxury well!
+We can't see this changing in 2018 and 2019, as Thailand does luxury well!

 Plus, if you're on a shoestring budget, Thailand is well on the backpacker circuit, meaning there are a whole raft of super cheap places to stay, well-vetted and reviewed all over the internet.
 It's a good idea to plan to stay in several of these places rather than stick to one because getting to know fellow travellers is at least half of the fun of this type of holiday in Thailand.